-One of the hardest things about attracting back an avoidant is trying to figure out why avoidants ignore text messages; and don’t text back or responding for hours even days.
+One of the hardest things about attracting back an avoidant is trying to figure out why avoidants ignore text messages and don’t text back or respond for hours even days.
 This detailed explanation will help you understand why avoidants ignore text messages and why a dismissive avoidant is not responding.

-Dismissive avoidants like securely attached do not feel anxious reaching out or when an ex does not text back.
+Dismissive avoidants on the other hand like securely attached do not feel anxious reaching out or when an ex does not text back.
 But while securely attached text back, a dismissive avoidants ex is not eager to connect.
 They can afford to wait hours or days to text back or not text back at all.
-They don’t value connection as much as they value their independence.
-And as discussed in part 5, dismissive avoidants sometimes use texting to control closeness.
+They don’t value connection as much as they value their independence, and dismissive avoidants sometimes use texting to control closeness.

 It is painful to hear or accept that someone values their independence and comfort more than they value the relationship.
 It’s even more painful for people with an anxious attachment style.
 If there is anything someone with an anxious attachment style craves and values, it is connection and closeness.

 Most exes with anxious attachment think that a dismissive avoidant not texting back or responding for hours or days, means they’re pulling away or lost interest.
 The truth is actually much simpler.

 A dismissive avoidants attitude towards ignoring texts or not responding is:

 - “I will respond at some point.
 Does it matter if it’s two hours or two days or even two weeks later?”